reims2/reims2/docs/src/inventory-analysis.md

 **we need**

 - muuuuch more with close to 0 axis and 0 to -0.75 cylinder, any positive spheres
-- some more of glasses with a smaller add value, i.e. -1 to -1.75 (and an axis that is roughly 0-ish)
+- some more of glasses with a smaller add value, i.e. -1 to -1.75 (and an axis that is roughly 0-ish) and any sphere

 **we have**